AsaTyr2018/UXWebPlayer/docs/planning/project-plan.md

 - **Monitoring:** Emit events for play, pause, error, and completion; document how to forward to analytics platforms.
 - **Localization:** Support translation files for UI strings, defaulting to English with fallback chain.
 - **Version Control:** Encourage storing configuration and manifests within the hosting repo for traceability.
+- **Secure Access:** Require authenticated login for the admin dashboard with role-based permissions for media editing versus endpoint publication.
+- **Live Endpoint Management:** Allow admins to create, update, and retire embedding endpoints and playlists on demand, ensuring updates propagate instantly without restarting services.
+- **Audit Trail:** Log playlist and endpoint changes for traceability and rollback.

 ## Roadmap
 1. **Foundation (Milestone 1)**